-Tom has also led research and service design teams across Innovation Unit’s other Areas of Impact, working with: the Lambeth Living Well Collaborative – a health, social care and well being collaborative focusing on supporting a particular cohort of people to build personal resilience and community-based interdependence; and the Derbyshire County Council’s Thriving Communities initiative – a prototyping hub that is testing a new joined-up, holistic and aspirations-led model of provision.
+Previously, he was part of the Innovation Unit team working with the Aga Khan Development Network to renew and transform their Education Services’ Outcome Charter and Education Technology Strategy.
+He also supported the REAL Projects Programme, the UK’s first randomised control trial of project based learning, and led research and service design teams working with the Lambeth Living Well Collaborative – a health, social care and well being collaborative focusing on supporting a particular cohort of people to build personal resilience and community-based interdependence; and the Derbyshire County Council’s Thriving Communities initiative – a joined-up, holistic and aspirations-led model of provision.

 How do we reinvent school for the modern world?